With red dot

 Use protected cells or manufacturer-approved batteries.
 Secure cable routing for external packs so sling movement cannot tug on connectors mid-recoil.
 A suppressor also reduces flash and blast that can degrade sensor lenses on shorter barrels.

-Purchasing through these links may generate a commission at no extra cost to you.
 Always verify export controls and local regulations before ordering.

 Essential accessories to round out your setup